ChuangWAN1994/panelthreshold/README.md

 # panelthreshold

 `panelthreshold` is an `R` package to estimate the dynamic multiple threshold regression with threshold
     effects and endogeneity.
-To handle endogeneity, we apply the rst-differenced GMM framework to estimate the unknown parameters for a given number of thresholds.
+To handle endogeneity, we apply the first-differenced GMM framework to estimate the unknown parameters for a given number of thresholds.
 When the number of thresholds is unknown, a modified information criterion is employed to determine the model complexity.
 Moreover, we develop a sup-Wald test statistic to facilitate inference on threshold effects.
 This R package is based on the paper: